This easy overnight cinnamon rolls recipe is a huge time saver! Make them in advance and pop them in the oven on Christmas morning.

 - Sticky Toffee Pudding Cake

 - The recipe calls for active dry yeast, do not use instant!
+If you absolutely have to you should reduce the yeast amount by 25%.
+I have not tested these with instant myself.

 - You can use any nuts you like — walnuts, pecans, etc — or leave them out altogether.